NickMcConnell/FAangband/docs/guide.rst

 You can RUN AWAY
 ````````````````

-There is NO RULE that you have to clean out a dungeon -- AT ALL.
+There is NO RULE that you have to clean out a level -- AT ALL.
 See something
 you can't handle?
 Don't be afraid to leave -- NOW.
 Sure you could try to avoid
 it, but then again, it could be a hummerhorn.
 Half way through the level?
 You
 can still LEAVE NOW.
 Nearly finished with the level?
 You can still leave NOW.